thaitype/nammatham/README.md

 app.start();
 ```

-The result commandline will show:
+The result commandline will show (Dev Server):

 ```